 In 2022, January officially became National Mentoring Month.
 Annually, the organization MENTOR, founded to expand opportunities for young people by building a youth mentoring field and movement in the US, has launched a nationwide campaign to expand public awareness and participation.

-Visit the following pages for additional mentoring information and resources from the Office of Justice Programs and other federal sources:
+Visit the following pages for additional information and resources produced or sponsored by the Office of Justice Programs and other federal agencies: